 This Haryana festival is marked by the pilgrims taking a dip in the sacred waters of Brahma Sarovar and Sannehit Sarovar followed by reciting stories from the holy book of Hindus along with religious shlokas.
 Further, the devotees get involved in Deep Daan which is followed by delightful dance and drama performances.

-Third Day.
-The third day of the Kurukshetra Festival starts in the same spirit by Hindu devotees.
+Third-Day - The third day of the Kurukshetra Festival starts in the same spirit by Hindu devotees.
 The day witnesses the same earlier activities and performances.
-This day, students of Kurukshetra University perform on the various events of Mahabharata.
+On this day, students of Kurukshetra University perform on the various events of Mahabharata.
 The third day is also the last day of the International Gita Seminar where the knowledgeable Pundits wrap up the preachings of Bhagavad Gita.

-By Air.
 Kurukshetra does not have its own airport.
 But there are other airports which one can opt for commuting.
 Chandigarh Airport is the nearest airport which is just 83 kilometers away from Kurukshetra.
 Once you reach the airport, you can easily take local commuting options like a taxi or a bus to reach Kurukshetra.
-The airport is well-connected with other neighbouring cities in India and overseas.
-Many airlines operate to and from this airport like Go Air, AirAsia, Air India, Vistara and many others.
+The airport is well-connected with other neighboring cities in India and overseas.
+Many airlines operate to and from this airport like Go Air, AirAsia, Air India, Vistara, and many others.
 Here is flight information from major cities.

-The railway station is fully equipped with modern facilities, such as fully-computerized reservation options, reception centres for tourists, and telephone booths.
+The railway station is fully equipped with modern facilities, such as fully computerized reservation options, reception centers for tourists, and telephone booths.
 Here is the train route to reach here from various nearby places.

-By Road.
-Kurukshetra is very well connected to nearby cities via the well-maintained road networks.
+Kurukshetra is very well connected to nearby cities via well-maintained road networks.
 As per your need, you can also opt for regular, luxury, or sleeper buses.
-You can also consider travelling here by interstate buses.
+You can also consider traveling here by interstate bus.